padmapriya-s1/padmapriya-s1.github.io/index.md

 ## About Me

 Hi!
-I am Padmapriya, a master’s student embarking on an exciting journey into the world of theoretical computer science.
-I am currently doing my master's thesis under the guidance of Dr Pravesh Kothari, IAS, Princeton University, United States and Dr Anand Louis, Indian Institute of Sciences, Bengaluru, India.
+I’m Padmapriya, a master’s student with a deep passion for theoretical computer science.
+I’m currently pursuing my thesis under the guidance of Dr. Pravesh Kothari (IAS, Princeton University, USA) and Dr. Anand Louis (Indian Institute of Science, Bengaluru, India).

-My path began as an undergraduate in physics, where a curiosity about quantum computing opened the door to the vast field of theoretical computer science.
-As a passionate learner, I’m fascinated by the intersections of computer science, mathematics, and physics.
+My journey began with an undergraduate degree in physics, where an early curiosity about quantum computing sparked my interest in the elegant world of theoretical computer science.
+Since then, I’ve been captivated by the rich interplay between computer science, mathematics, and physics—constantly driven by a desire to explore the foundational ideas that connect them.

 ## Research Interests